beth94victoria/kraftme/README.md

 ### Functionality / features
 The application allows for the following:
-⋅⋅*User can make accounts and buy and sell artwork ⋅⋅*User can upload images for artworks that they list on the site ⋅⋅*User can see their purchase and sales history ⋅⋅*User can send messages to the sellers of the artworks ⋅⋅*Admin has a view that allows them to edit and destroy all artworks listed on site ⋅⋅*Admin has view that allows them to see all transactions on site
+  * User can make accounts and buy and sell artwork
+  * User can upload images for artworks that they list on the site
+  * User can see their purchase and sales history
+  * User can send messages to the sellers of the artworks
+  * Admin has a view that allows them to edit and destroy all artworks listed on site
+  * Admin has view that allows them to see all transactions on site

 ## Screenshots
 ![Home-page](./docs/kraftme-homepage.png)